-You can apply for homestead exemption at anytime.
+You can apply for homestead exemption year roound.
 However, you must apply between January 1st and April 1st for the exemption to be effective for the current year.
 Applications received after April 1st will be processed for the following year.

 If you are the owner and reside at the property on January 1st, you qualify for Homestead Exemption that year.

-No. Once granted Homestead exemption, you do not have to reapply again unless there is an ownership change on the property or if you move to a different property that you claim as your primary residence.
+No. Once granted Homestead exemption, you do not have to reapply again unless there is an ownership change on the deed to the property or if you move to a different location that you claim as your primary residence.

-No. It is illegal to have more than one Homestead Exemption.
+No. It is illegal to have more than one Homestead Exemption in this state or any other state.
 You can only receive an exemption on the home you consider your primary residence.